 My SS20 collection titled Not All Fun & Games began with the search for an intersection between fashion and game design.
 The first piece in the collection was the red and black checker coat I created during my junior tailoring class at RISD.
 The goal of the coat was to create a wearable garment which could also function as a playable board game.
-While patch working the red wool onto the black, I inserted magnets into every square on the back of the jacket.
-I then magnetized oversized checker pieces, resulting in an interactive checker coat.
+While patch working the wool, I inserted magnets into every square on the back of the jacket, resulting in an interactive checker coat.

 As I worked to grow the collection, I transitioned my focus to dice, cards, play money, and other iconic elements of board game and casino culture.
 I used materials such as deconstructed fuzzy dice, twister boards, and standard game dice combined with found vintage and deadstock fabric.
 For the finale dress, I designed a digital print sponsored by Spoonflower featuring an illustration of my face printed on game money.